rvinamra/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple tic-tac-toe game where you could never win.
+A simple tic-tac-toe game where you never win.
 (Uses the common Minimax Algorithm)